SherineAwad/multiomicsGRN/README.md

 SCENIC+ is a workflow for inferring gene regulatory networks from single-cell multi-omics data, particularly scATAC-seq and multiome.
 It integrates chromatin accessibility with transcription factor motif analysis and gene expression information to identify *regulons* (transcription factors and their target genes).
 By combining topic modeling of accessibility profiles with motif enrichment and gene linkage, SCENIC+ maps regulatory programs to specific cell types and states, enabling the discovery of cell-type–specific transcriptional control.

-1. **Chromatin accessibility modeling (pycisTopic):**
+> ### 🔹 Chromatin accessibility modeling (pycisTopic)
-   - Perform topic modeling on scATAC-seq data to identify cis-regulatory topics (sets of co-accessible regions).
+> - Perform topic modeling on scATAC-seq data to identify cis-regulatory topics (sets of co-accessible regions).

-2. **cisTarget database creation:**
+>
+> ### 🔹 cisTarget database creation
-   - Build motif/track databases from candidate regulatory regions.
+> - Build motif/track databases from candidate regulatory regions.
-   - Databases are used to connect TF motifs with accessible regions.
+> - Databases are used to connect TF motifs with accessible regions.

-3. **SCENIC+ analysis:**
+>
+> ### 🔹 SCENIC+ analysis
-   - Integrate ATAC-seq (regulatory regions) with RNA-seq (gene expression).
+> - Integrate ATAC-seq (regulatory regions) with RNA-seq (gene expression).
-   - Infer TF–target gene regulons using motif enrichment + peak-to-gene links.
+> - Infer TF–target gene regulons using motif enrichment + peak-to-gene links.
-   - Score regulon activity across single cells to characterize cell states.
+> - Score regulon activity across single cells to characterize cell states.

 ![Scenic+ workflow](scenicplusWorkflow.png)